szpajder/dumpvdl2/README.md

   with proper indentation for easier reading.
 This feature requires libacars built with libxml2 library support - otherwise this option has no effect.

+- OHMA messages (ie. B737MAX diagnostics) contain XML data.
+Use `--prettify-json` option to enable pretty-printing of such content.
+JSON will be reformatted with proper indentation built for easier reading.
+This feature requires libacars 2.2.0 or later, built with jansson library support - otherwise this option has no effect.

 ## Enriching messages with ground station data

 VDL2 messages formatted as text are normally logged like this: